AlexanderBridson/DF-reference-website/README.md

     - CSS is short for Cascading Style Sheets.
 CSS is to manipulate the appearance of html pages.
 To link the CSS to the html you much attach it using this code <link rel="stylesheet" href="css/style.css"> within the head of the .html page.

 9. What is the difference between CSS property and value (write explanation and an example code)
     - A CSS property is the design your adding to your html such as colour, width, and border.
-A CSS value is the value/descriptor/size of the property such as green, 40px, 4rem, and 2em. body {
+A CSS value is the value/descriptor/size of the property such as green, 40px, 4rem, and 2em.
+That said the difference between the two is that a CSS property is design element itself and a CSS value is just the value of the property. body {
             font-family: 'Roboto', sans-serif;
             margin: 0;